 - Metaphor: How you represent or communicate functionality or concepts a user needs to interact with is often unique to your site.
 It is rare to have an exact match even between competitor applications.

 - User focus: The user’s attention, concentration and expectation for completing a task on your site, or with your software, is inherently different to the user focus on that of others.

 - Task flow: What users need to do to be successful is very particular from one site to the next.
-Take something as common as e-commerce for example: Shopping for high heel shoes and hiking boots require differences in decision-making criteria.
+For example, take something as common as e-commerce.
+Shopping for high heel shoes and hiking boots require differences in decision-making criteria.
 Design widgets may differ to cater to this unique task flow.

 - Page layout: Features and functionality will dictate a different need for the design to flex toward a user’s needs, that is hard to force-fit between designs.

 Look at Microsoft’s Live search compared to Google.
 Live has gotten closer to Google’s look and feel over the years but is still strikingly different.
 Same task, same functionality, but totally different search experiences.